yufeng-wu/yufeng-wu.github.io/index.md

 - **[May 2024]** I gave an oral presentation at the American Causal Inference Conference (ACIC) 2024, Seattle, WA.
 See photo and slides [here](./news_detail/#acic-2024-oral).
 - **[May 2024]** I successfully defended my thesis before the Computer Science department at Williams College!
 See details [here](./news_detail/#thesis-talk).
 - **[Nov.
 2023]** My collaborators and I submitted a research paper on ML robustness to *Journal of the Royal Statistical Society Series C: Applied Statistics*.
 Preprint can be accessed [here](https://arxiv.org/pdf/2405.14878).
 - **[Aug.
-2023]** During SMALL REU program, my collaborateors and I published an interactive web App called "SoleMate: An End-To-End System for Forensic Shoeprint Matching".
+2023]** During SMALL REU program, my collaborators and I published an interactive web App called "SoleMate: An End-To-End System for Forensic Shoeprint Matching".
 Try [here](https://solemate.streamlit.app/)!

 {% include_relative _includes/publications.md %}